 Focused Reading With Browser Extensions

 Have you ever started reading a text or article and then found yourself doing something completely different?
+Today we’ll look at how to get better and more focused reading for you and your students!
 The Internet can be a wonderful thing, but there is one problem even for experienced readers: distractions!
-Even as an experienced reader used to browse the web, distractions can become a problem from time to time.
-Today we’ll… Continue reading Focused Reading With Browser Extensions
+Even as an experienced… Continue reading Focused Reading With Browser Extensions

 Digital or Analog?
 How to Find Your Own Best Lesson Planning Practice